The Sustainable Economies Law Center is not hiring at this time

 Hey there 3L law students, recent graduates, and experienced attorneys!
-Are you inspired to use the law to support more resilient communities?
 Do you have a specific project idea that advances SELC's mission to provide legal education, research, advice, and advocacy for just and resilient economies?
 If so, consider applying for a funded fellowship through Equal Justice Works, Skadden Fellowship Foundation, or other similar organization to work with SELC.
 We are particularly interested in proposals that achieve the following goals:

 - Envisioning more just and resilient economic and legal systems;